-With more than 130 recordings to her credit, thumb Julianne Baird has been named as one of the world’s 10 most-recorded classical artists.
+With more than 130 recordings to her credit, Julianne Baird has been named as one of the world’s 10 most-recorded classical artists.
 In addition to her major roles in a series of acclaimed recordings of Handel and Gluck operatic premieres, her recording, Handel: The Italian Muse (with arias from Alcina and Rinaldo with the Dryden Ensemble), was released in June 2012.

 Her recent work also includes recitals and recording sessions at the Library of Congress and a focus on 18th-century female composers.
 She recorded the complete biblical cantatas of Élisabeth Jacquet de la Guerre and performed the U.S. premiere of the oratorio, The Prodigal Son, by Camilla de Rossi with La Donna Musicale of Boston.
 Her premiere CD of the 18th-century Venetian composer Anna Bon was released by La Donna Musicale in March 2012 and won a national research award.